Interested in Being a Director?

 SOCIAL INTERACTION WITH OTHERS

 There are a number of social events each year that a director should make an effort to attend.
-(Cheque presentations, the company’s summer and Christmas parties, wine and cheese event, etc).
+(Cheque presentations, the company’s summer, and Christmas parties, volunteer appreciation event, etc).

 CHAIR AND VICE CHAIR OF THE BOARD OF DIRECTORS